ZyanWasHere/website/README.md

 - comic sans turns to cursive on mobile?
 - website updates faster on incognito browsers???
 - filenames are innacurate
+- favicon and navbar inconsistent size on different platforms
 - folder structure needs fixing too